OKFNat/armsScraper/README.md

 EU arms exports scraper
 ==============================
-The scraper extracts information from the EU arms export reports between 2005 and 2013, which is for machine very hard to read.
-The auomatically extracted information is then stored in different data structures (network, country specific) and file formats (CSV, JSON), which are relevant for further steps, like network analysis, visualization and statistical analysis.
+The scraper extracts information from the EU arms export reports between 2005 and 2013, which is very hard to read for machines.
+The automatically extracted information is then stored in different data structures (network, country specific) and file formats (CSV, JSON), which are relevant for the next steps, like network analysis, visualization and statistical analysis.

 - Team: Gute Taten für gute Daten Project (Open Knowledge Austria)
 - Status: Prototype